GOTTA CUT THESE BONDS – or I’ll explode!

 HEALTHY age-appropriate self-control (self-management) is an integral part of mental health, which comes from the ‘UNIT’ ego state.
 But constant self-restraint, from S-H & FoA, can backfire.
 Among other things it ties up a lot of our energy resources.

 • Past studies in the Journal of Consumer Behavior showed that exerting too much self-control can increase irritability & anger

 • New research also found that making a constant effort to stop ourselves from ‘undesirable’ actions can backfire:

-b. people who try to suppress emotions & behaviors, in a variety of ways, most often end up in emotional distress & with cognitive disruption – loss of focus & obsessing about the very things they’re not ‘allowed’ to do!
+b.
+People who consistently suppress emotions & behaviors, in a variety of ways, most often end up in emotional distress & with cognitive disruption – loss of mental clarity while obsessing about the very things they’re not ‘allowed’ to do!

 Observations re. ‘restricters’ —

 ✼ they more often preferred the ‘angry’ options

 ✼ the active dieters preferred public service ads framed in threats